+Why the increased risk for men?
 The reason for this difference is not clear-cut and many theories abound, such as:

 However, it’s also very important to speak to your health care practitioner about your risks and report any changes in your overall health.
-For cancer information and lists of risk factors, visit the Canadian Cancer Society website.
+For more information about Mayfair Diagnostics, please visit our services page.

 Jackson, S. S., et al. (2022) “Sex disparities in the incidence of 21 cancer types: Quantification of the contribution of risk factors.”
 Cancer.
 2020 Feb; 128(19): 3531–3540.
 Accessed October 25, 2022.